XiandaGuo/GREW-Benchmark/README.md

 - `--cache` if set as TRUE all the training data will be loaded at once before the training start.
 This will accelerate the training.
-**Note that** if this arg is set as FALSE, samples will NOT be kept in the memory even they have been used in the former iterations. #Default: TRUE
+**Note that** if this arg is set as FALSE, samples will NOT be kept in the memory even if they have been used in the former iterations. #Default: TRUE

 ### Test
 ```bash